pjakiela/ECON523/exercises/E3-DD1.md

 ## Empirical Exercise

+Next, we are going to implement difference-in-differences as a regression.
 Create a do file that reads in Semmelweis' data from github and restricts attention to the period when doctors worked in the first clinic and midwives worked in the second clinic.
 Your do file should start with the usual preliminaries, just like your do file for the in-class activity.